enjoying-nis-internships/toystore/README.md

 # toystore
-Internship project for 2016 group of high school interns from ETS "Nikola Tesla" Nis
+Internship project for 2016 group of high school interns from ETS "Nikola Tesla" Nis.